mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

    {
       region: String, // Required.
       key: String // Required.
 The Amazon Resource Name (ARN) to the AWS customer master key (CMK).
       endpoint: String // Optional.
-An alternate host to send KMS requests to.
+An alternate host identifier to send KMS requests to.
 May include port number.
    }

 Drivers MUST document the expected value of masterKey for "aws" and that it is required, not optional.

+The value of "endpoint" is a host name with optional port number separated by a colon.
+E.g. "kms.us-east-1.amazonaws.com" or "kms.us-east-1.amazonaws.com:443".
+It is assumed that the host name is not an IP address or IP literal.
+Though drivers MUST NOT inspect the value of "endpoint" that a user sets when creating a data key, a driver will inspect it when connecting to KMS to determine a port number if present.

 If the kmsProvider is "local" the masterKey is not applicable.